revou-fsse-feb25/milestone-1-donyputraperkasa/README.md

 ### i write all about myself in this website ###

 ### i wish with made this web, i will growth up to be a software enginerring profesionall ###

+# this website used for learn about math, bitcoin, and web design #